-E2-E4 (and press the RETURN key)
+E2-E4 (and hit the return key)

 (Actually you can use anything in place of the "-".)
-When SARGON responds with the corresponding move, it will display its own move below yours in the "Move Window".
-For example, if you move E2-E4 SARGON might display:
+When SARGON responds with the corresponding move, it will display it's own move below yours in the "Move Window".
+For example, if you move E2-E4 SARGON Might display: